 Regeneration and Investment in Croydon

 Croydon's town centre is the focus of a £30 million initial investment programme spanning five defined areas, with several large-scale projects now in delivery or approaching planning approval.
+The point for a landlord is where that money lands: it is concentrated on the town-centre postcodes around CR0, already the borough's busiest sales market at 110 transactions a month, so the regeneration is pointed at the part of Croydon that is easiest to buy into and out of.

 - Regina Road Redevelopment (Construction started March 2026): Up to 340 new homes including 215 council homes on a cleared site in central Croydon, with construction beginning in March 2026.
 The scheme delivers the borough's largest new council housing programme in a generation.
 Updates at Croydon Council.